Documentation

 SolverForge excels at combinatorial planning problems — problems where a brute-force search is impossible (millions to billions of possibilities), but a good solution dramatically improves efficiency.

-Assign staff to shifts based on skills, availability, and labor regulations.
+Assign hospital staff to shifts based on skills, availability, and labor regulations.

 Plan delivery routes that minimize travel time while meeting time windows.